quixio/quix-streams/docs/processing.md

 # You may also drop multiple keys by providing a list of names:
 sdf.drop(["metadata", "timestamp"])

+# You may suppress KeyErrors if some columns are missing in the value dictionary
+sdf.drop(["missing_column"], errors='ignore')
 ```

 > **_NOTE:_**  The `StreamingDataFrame.drop()` method works only with mapping-like values like dictionaries.